SVG Tutorial

 </svg>

-The corresponding tree like structure is shown below.
+The corresponding tree-like structure is shown below.
 There are two important things to know about this structure.
-1) It is hierarchical and elements inherit the transformations and and styles applied to their parents.
+1) It is hierarchical and elements inherit the transformations and styles applied to their parents.
 For example, if the group element has a transformation applied to it, its two children will also be transformed.
 2) The order in which elements are drawn depends on their order in the document.
 Elements that are drawn first will appear in the background and elements that are drawn last will appear in the foreground.

 Coordinate System

-The origin of the svg coordinate system is at the top-left corner of the image.
+The origin of the SVG coordinate system is at the top-left corner of the image.
 The positive x-direction is to the right and the positive y-direction is down.
 In the world of computer graphics it is standard to have the y-axis flipped since elements are positioned relative to the top-left corner of the container.
 Try clicking and dragging the control point below.

 View Box